Scalp Massage to Soothe Anxiety

 Step 8 - To finish it off, use both palms to rub the hair back and any other last touches that feel good.

-This is such a nice and quick way to relieve stress and connect back into your body.
+This is such a nice and quick way to relieve stress and connect back to your body.
 After your massage session, you might want to hop into the shower and shampoo the oil out of your hair and move on to a nice conditioning treatment.
 Remember, you deserve it!